 Most recently, Morning Time has gained more widespread popularity in the homeschooling community with its inclusion in Sarah Mackenzie’s book as a key strategy for Teaching from Rest.

-Quite simply, Morning Time is subjects that the family can do together that emphasize truth, goodness, and beauty in their homeschool.
+Quite simply, Morning Time contains subjects that the family can do together that emphasize truth, goodness, and beauty in their homeschool.
 Morning Time is a liturgy — one part of Charlotte Mason’s “atmosphere” of education.

 These small practices done daily over time are not only a means to an education (and a good one at that), but a means to shaping virtue in ourselves and in our children.